 Becoming a State Park

-Local support for the acquisition of the property by the State of California led to its sale by Oliver to the State Parks in 1979, donating both her and Edwards collection of artifacts.
-In the 1980's, the museum became a unit of the California State Parks.
-It has been designated as a Regional Indian Museums, emphasizing American Indian cultures of the Great Basin.
-The museum features and interprets the Southwestern, California and Great Basin Indian culture regions.
-They were linked to one another by a mojor trade and interaction route through the Antelope Valley over millennia.
+Local support for the acquisition of the property by the State of California led Oliver to sell the land and donate the collection to State Parks in 1979.
+The museum has been designated as a Regional Indian Museum, emphasizing American Indian cultures of the Great Basin.